 CPU: Intel Core i5-7300U - Intel Core i7-8650U 1.9GHz | Graphics: Intel UHD Graphics 620; Nvidia GeForce GTX 1050 (2GB GDDR5 VRAM) | RAM: 8GB – 16GB | Screen: 3,000 x 2,000 (267 ppi) PixelSense display, 3:2 aspect ratio | Storage: 256GB – 1TB SSD

-The Surface Book 2 (13.5-inch) is a great new addition to our best laptops for programmers list, as Microsoft has crafted one of the most powerful 2-in-1 laptops in the world.
-The Surface Book 2 has some powerful enough components to handle most day-to-day tasks, and even some light gaming and video editing if you go for a model with a dedicated graphics card.
-If you want a bigger screen, the there is also a 15-inch version of the Surface Book 2, which comes with more powerful components, but that's currently only on sale in the US.
-It should reach other territories next year.
+The Surface Book 2 is a fantastic addition to the best laptops for programmers list, as Microsoft has created one of the most powerful 2-in-1 laptops ever to have existed.
+The Surface Book 2 has components powerful enough to handle pretty much everything you could throw at it, even some light gaming and video editing.
+If you want a bigger screen, there is also a 15-inch model, which comes with more powerful components – and a much higher price tag.

 Read the full review: Microsoft Surface Book 2 (13.5-inch)

 CPU: 2.6GHz Intel Core i7 quad-core | Graphics: Radeon Pro 450 with 2GB RAM | RAM: 16GB | Screen: 15.4-inch, 2880 x 1800 pixels | Storage: 256GB SSD